y00tss/navi/README.md

 ```
 2. Open Docker Desktop on your Windows

-3. Create an .env file: cd navi/backend/src and put the following variables from Notion page:
+3. Find .env file path: 'navi/backend/src' and put the following variables from Notion page:

 4. Back to your terminal and put the command:
 ```bash